outdreamer/build-a-cure-1/docs/optimal_existing_resource_organization.md

 	- tool to test product quality (medicine, air filter, water quality, etc)
 	- tool to convert harmful product into harmless product (tablet to remove aspartame from coca cola or bpa from contents of a can)
 	- tool to convert products no longer in demand into source materials that can be used to make new products

+- solution market management:
+	- in order to make everyone a solution supplier (equally able to solve their own problems or solve problems for other people), they need problem solving tools:
+		- computer/cell phone
+		- electricity
+		- wi-fi
+		- education (comes with wi-fi, if theyre pointed to the right resources)
+		- basic resources to live (shelter, water, medicine)
+	- people with more problems than they can fix themselves (malnourished brains) can contribute as research subjects/solution testers

 - debt market management:
 	- debt markets essentially involve trading beliefs in the value of something (someone's earning potential, the value of a degree, the future value of someone's health, or future value of a product, or potential user base/research/product delivery of a company)